 One or more extra directories to be searched for input or background data files.
-The default path is given by the PDFGETX3PATH environment variable.
 The -d option can be specified several times to add more directories, these are prepended in front of any default value.
 Within configuration file the datapath directories have to be listed each on a separate line.